tjd1234/cmpt135spring2024/obsidian/135website2024/testing code.md

 }
 ```

+The idea if table-style testing is to put all the input/output pairs into a "table", e.g. vector or an array, and then call the function being tested on those pairs.
+Table-style testing makes it easy to add and remove test cases, and to write customized error messages.

-Table-style testing is a little more work to set-up than the other kinds of testing we've seen, but an advantage is that it is easy to add new tests cases.
+Table-style testing is a little more work to set-up than the other kinds of testing we've seen, but it in practice it is often worth the effort.

+Finally, take a look at [[Testing with ChatGPT]] for an interesting example of how to test code nearly automatically using a large language model such as ChatGPT.

 ## Testing Terminology